UIUC-iSchool-DataViz/spring2020/week10/lecture10.md

 ## Engines

-This week we'll be looking at two new visualization engines.
+Thus far we have used `bqplot` as our primary imperative method, but we'll start looking at `vega-lite` this week

  * `bqplot` - both imperative & declaritive methods
  * `vega-lite` - declaritive

 ---

-### vega-lite (if we have time)
+## vega-lite

 vega-lite is a high-level method for describing visualizations independently of their data.

-We will be exploring this using the online editor at:
+We will be exploring this using [Iodide](https://alpha.iodide.io/).

+You can also use `vega-lite` directly with the online editor at:

 https://vega.github.io/editor/

 ---

-# Interactivity

- * Interactivity -- brief review of terminology
+## vega-lite in context - Web Viz

- * Tools and frameworks
+ * Tools and frameworks covered
     * ipywidgets
     * bqplot
- * Web Viz
+ * Intro to Web Viz
     * (Sort of) How the web works
     * (Very, very) Basic javascript
     * vega-lite

+notes:
+First we'll review a bit about what we've already done using bqplot

+Then we'll have a *very* hand-wavy intro to how javascript/web dev works

 ---

-## Status Update: Concepts

- * Basic Visualizations
-   * Plot components
-   * Aggregation (binning, histograming)
- * Basic interactivity
-   * Traitlets
-   * Reactivity / data-binding

----

-## Status Update: Tools

- * Python
-   * matplotlib -- introduced
-   * bqplot -- introduced
- * Javascript
-   * vega-lite -- introducing today

----

 ## Status Update: What's Left

-Today, we are introducing the *final* major tool we will use: [vega-lite](https://vega.github.io/vega-lite/).
+Today, we are introducing the *second to last* major tool we will use: [vega-lite](https://vega.github.io/vega-lite/).

-We will likely explore, in brief one-offs, a handful of additional tools.
+After this: [Idyll](https://idyll-lang.org/) and some [React](https://reactjs.org/)/[D3](https://d3js.org/) Javascript dev within

 ---

 ## bqplot review

+Declarative:

-Construct `Figure` objects from `Mark` objects.
-Relate points to each other with `Scale` objects, display them using `Mark` objects that are keyed to a set of `Scale` objects, and apply interaction using `ipywidgets` and `traitlets`.
+ * Construct `Figure` objects from `Mark` objects.
+ * Relate points to each other with `Scale` objects, display them using `Mark` objects that are keyed to a set of `Scale` objects, and

-I've received feedback about past lectures, and so we will be moving more slowly today.
+ * Apply interaction using `ipywidgets` and `traitlets`.

 ---